timolawl/fcc-be-01-timestamp/README.md

 # Timestamp Microservice

-Check out the working app here: [https://timolawl-timestamp.herokuapp.com](https://timolawl-timestamp.herokuapp.com "Timestamp Microservice").

-## Overview:
 A full-stack JavaScript application as part of the [Free Code Camp](https://freecodecamp.com "Free Code Camp") curriculum.
 API Basejump #1 - Timestamp Microservice.

+Check out the working app here: [https://timolawl-timestamp.herokuapp.com](https://timolawl-timestamp.herokuapp.com "Timestamp Microservice").

 #### User stories:
 1. I can pass a string as a parameter, and it will check to see whether that string contains either a Unix timestamp or a natural language date (e.g., January 1, 2016).